Aleksei's Helpful Guide To Being Helpful

 - Don't give joke answers!
 They may be funny to others, but usually not to the person asking the question, and oftentimes they just cause further confusion.
 The theme and setting is already dense enough without confusing people further.

 - Give the simplest answer possible to give someone the information they're asking for.
-People are often tempted to keep going on an answer, and the conversation tends to go off on semi-related tangents.
+People are often tempted to keep going on with an answer, and the conversation tends to go off on semi-related tangents.
 Please keep in mind that the point of these channels is to help people in need of it, not to hash out deeper details.
 Wait for the player to indicate they want to know more.
 This is especially important for guests and newcomers to the game who are coming in with very little information.

 - In general, if answering a question has turned into more of a discussion, it should generally go to a different channel.
 Historical tangents can go to History, deeper digs into system and code can go to System, and everything else can go to Public.
 This is especially important for chatter on the Guest channel, which is often brand new people just looking for guidance.